LivePersonInc/chronosjs/README/Courier.md

 #Overview

+Courier is a cross iFrame implementation of an event bus using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) and [MessagChannel]((https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel)) APIs.

+It contains all three Event types we support in this dist [Events](Events.md), [Commands](Commands.md) and [ReqREs](ReqRes.md).

 Courier functions in two main ways:

 1. Spawning it's own private events engine

-2. Receiving an event engine (Channels externally)
+2. Receiving an event engine (Channels externally) it can share across iFrames / same Page Apps

 It is important to note the use case you want when creating a Courier instance.